Slovenia: Taxes on goods and services, percent of total revenue

-For that indicator, The World Bank provides data for Slovenia from 1992 to 2015.
-The average value for Slovenia during that period was 34.09 percent with a minumum of 27.41 percent in 1992 and a maximum of 37.63 percent in 2013.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Slovenia from 1992 to 2017.
+The average value for Slovenia during that period was 34.41 percent with a minimum of 27.41 percent in 1992 and a maximum of 37.7 percent in 2014.

 Definition: Taxes on goods and services include general sales and turnover or value added taxes, selective excises on goods, selective taxes on services, taxes on the use of goods or property, taxes on extraction and production of minerals, and profits of fiscal monopolies.